whatbeato/utilities-slack/README.md

 The name is what appears in the message sent, not something personal, so don't do anything I wouldn't do :meffo:

+## A few notes before you go...

+This project was made for Athena, a Hack Club initiave to empower girls and non-binary people to make cool shit :3 - I recommend you check them out! https://athena.hackclub.com

+Thank you so much for using this script!
+I have not tested this thuroughly, so keep in mind you may spot some bugs here and there.

+Signed,
+whatbeato <3